EPANET-Project/epanet-nrtestsuite/Testing.md

 ### Adding Tests

-  1. Create a test configuration json file using test-config script.
+  1. Create a test configuration json file using `test-config` script.

-  2. Add the input and configuration files to the repo.
+  2. Add the new input and configuration files to the test repo.

-  3. Generate new test artifacts.
+  3. Run nrtest to generate new test artifacts.

   4. Create a benchmark archive containing the new test artifacts.

-  5. Create a new release with the new benchmark archive.
+  5. Create a new release and attach the new benchmark archive.

+  6. Trigger a build on the CI server and check that the new tests are running properly.

 ### Updating Rolling Benchmark